Generator Installation in Commercial Buildings

 At a minimum, you’ll need a licensed electrician for your installation, and possibly a plumber if you need a gas line for a natural gas generator.
 Having a certified installer is crucial for more than just peace of mind–some generator manufacturers won’t honor their warranty unless the unit was installed by a professional.

-Many generator retailers, including us at Worldwide Power Products, also offer installation services.
-Having your generator bought from and installed by the same company allows you to take advantage of that company’s expertise regarding the size and type of generator that would be best for you.
-They can also help you secure the necessary air quality permits for the generator, which vary by state and municipality, and ensure that the layout is up to local fire and safety codes.
-They will also handle any necessary subcontractors such as plumbers or electricians.
+We can also help you secure the necessary air quality permits for the generator, which vary by state and municipality, and ensure that the layout is up to local fire and safety codes.
+We’ll also handle any necessary subcontractors such as plumbers or electricians or work with your chosen subcontractors.

-- Pairing your generator with a UPS (uninterrupted power supply) battery system for equipment that cannot afford even a few seconds of power loss;
+- A UPS (uninterrupted power supply) battery system for equipment that can’t tolerate even a few seconds of power loss;

 - Dual-fuel systems that run on both natural gas and propane, for example;